Samsung Tackles 'Zero-Click' Malware

 Message Guard is simple in concept and uses a sandbox approach.
 It means that any new image file that comes in a message will effectively be quarantined and isolated from the operating system and other files.
 Message Guard then "checks the [image] file bit by bit" to spot any threat hidden in the code.

 It won't require any user interaction and will run "silently and largely invisibly in the background".
-Samsung didn't say if it will cause any noticeable display in receiving and opening messages with images.
+Samsung didn't say if it will cause any noticeable delay in receiving and opening messages with images.

 What's Your Opinion?